How to install PostgreSQL on Ubuntu 24.04 LTS

 Step 8.2 Connect to PostgreSQL via Python

-There are many open-source libraries available that can be used to connect and interact with the PostgreSQL database management system.
+There are many open-source libraries available to connect to and interact with the PostgreSQL database management system.
 As a system administrator, you can write your scripts to automate tasks while working on a PostgreSQL database server.

 Python offers the psycopg2 package.
 It can be used to connect to the PostgreSQL database and also interact with it.
 You can read, insert, update, and delete data directly through your Python scripts.

-First, we highly recommend you create a virtual environment for your Python scripts.
-This way you can keep the system-wide Python packages clean and avoid dependency conflicts in case your system has multiple versions of Python installed.
+First, we highly recommend that you create a virtual environment for your Python scripts.

 python3 -m venv postgres

-The above command makes use of the Python package venv to create a fresh virtual environment named postgres.
+The command above uses the Python package venv to create a fresh virtual environment named postgres.
 Feel free to name yours as you like.
-For example, you can create a virtual environment named as below.

 To activate the new virtual environment inside a Unix-based host type: